Agriculture

 What is Muriate of Potash (MOP)?

-Muriate of Potash, also called potassium chloride (KCL), is a type of fertilizer that contains 60% potash.
-It is an inexpensive and most used potassium-based fertilizer in agriculture.
-It offers crucial potassium (K2O) for the growth of crops, making them more resilient to disease, drought and pests.
+MOP fertilizer is an inexpensive and commonly used potassium-based fertilizer in agriculture.
+It offers crucial potassium (K2O) for the growth of crops, making them more resilient to disease, drought, and pests.
 MOP fertilizer is a granular water-soluble compound featuring a high concentration of potassium (approx. 60%), making it a cost-effective source of this essential crop nutrient.
-MOP fertilizers are widely used in orchards as they promote fruiting and flowering in orchards.
-They should be added once a year, and the best time for applying MOP fertilizers in orchards is before the flowering season.

 What are the Benefits of Using MOP Fertilizers in Agriculture?